-At hand implies fairly near, or close by in any language, not a couple of thousand years or so in the future.
+At hand speaks of something that is near or close by, not an event a couple of thousand years or so in the far reaching future.
 Therefore, we can conclude that His words were fulfilled while most of that generation was living.
 They saw Israel's heaven, their kingdom, judged by God who is a consuming fire.
 The Jew's authority and place in the empire went up in smoke.
-It passed away along with all the \elements of their government, their religion, their economy, and their way of life. \elements: Grk. stoichelion: something orderly in arrangement.
+It passed away along with all the elements of their government, their religion, their economy, and their way of life. elements: Grk. stoichelion: something orderly in arrangement.